Holographic Brownian dynamics of a heavy particle in a boosted thermal plasma background: Brownian motion along the boost

-In the above result $D^{para}$ is nothing but the diffusion coefficient along the direction of boost.
 It is also to be noted that the result of diffusion coefficient along the direction of boost computed above, matches exactly with our earlier result given in eq.\eqref{d1}.
 We have represented the this result of RMSD for late time graphically for different values of boost in Fig.\eqref{rmsdpara}.
 This Figure suggests that the RMSD decreases with increasing boost.
 On the other hand, the slope of the $(s^{2}{\mathrm{reg}}(t))^{\mathrm{para}}_{\mathrm{Boson}}$ vs. $t$ graph represents the diffusion coefficient.
-This graph also indicates that the slope decreases as the boost increases, implying that the diffusion process slows down with higher boost. \\ Now for the fermioinc case, the expression of $s^{2}_{reg}(t)$ reads
+This graph also indicates that the slope decreases as the boost increases, implying that the diffusion process slows down with higher boost.